 A Shaft of Light

-Solitude inside ADX Supermax is unceasing.
-Space is confined, sound muted and touch forbidden.
+Inside ADX Supermax solitude is unceasing, space is confined, sound muted, and touch forbidden.
 Who you were before you entered ceases to exist.
 The most trivial interaction with the outside world is a luxury supreme.
-Inmates communicate through shower drains, sinks or any other connective architectural tissue that binds them.
+Inmates communicate through shower drains, sinks, or any other connective architectural tissue that binds them.
 Some play chess by whispering their moves through the pipework, flushing toilets to muffle the sounds.
 Most interactions, though, are fleeting—the momentary, clandestine brushing of fingertips through the metal grating of a fence.

 ADX Supermax sits atop a mesa where the rolling plains of central Colorado meet the foothills of the Sangre de Christo mountains.
 The facility is flanked by thirteen concrete and glass control towers linked by 12-foot-high walls topped with razor wire, while the perimeter is more covertly monitored using laser technology, motion sensors, remote-controlled doors and pressure pads.
 ADX Supermax is often referred to as the “Alcatraz of the Rockies,” and it was designed with a singular purpose—to house the most violent male inmates in the United States prison system.